92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 My templates= t-mgmt, t-network, t-secure, t-vpn, debian-X, fedora-minimal(with nano), fedora, debian, whonix-gw, whonix-ws. (all offline)

-My DVM-templates= default-mgmt-dvm, debian-X-dvm(default), fedora-dvm (online), t-network-dvm, t-secure-dvm, whonix-ws-dvm (online), BaseVM* ( only two are online)
+My DVM-templates= default-mgmt-dvm, debian-X-dvm(default), fedora-dvm (online), t-network-dvm, t-secure-dvm, whonix-ws-dvm (online), sys-pi (standalone servicevm later converted to offline dvm-template), BaseVM* (only two are online)

 My Appvm= Vault(offline), Mailvm, storage(offline), GPG(offline), sync, sys-whonix, keybasethunder, Bank, Nord, ivpn

-My Disp-Appvm= sys-net, sys-firewall(online), sys-usb, fileopen, HardCore, Surf, Multimedia
+My Disp-Appvm= sys-net, sys-firewall(online), Pi(online), sys-usb, fileopen, HardCore(online), Surf(online), Multimedia (online)

 My AppVM which are templates for DispVM= BaseVM

 { fileopen is created with (qvm-create -C DispVM -l yellow fileopen) base debian-X-dvm.}

 { BaseVM is appvm based on debian-X in which I modified firefox, installed searx and allowed it to be template for dispvm from advanced tab of settings.
 Then I made it default dispVM and created all named online disposable vm for different purpose from it and after creating them I changed default dispvm to offline one i.e. debian-X-dvm.
 Like in above eg. Hardcore is based on BaseVM and it's also created like fileopen.}

+{ Pi is based on sys-pi similar to fileopen and BaseVM}

 Some appvms arise out of requirements too.